Introductory HiC Course

-This group consisted of researchers with no previous experience of the HiC technique, and the course videos contain introductory content.
-The group was led by Mårten Skage (University of Oslo, NO) and Irene Fabiola Roman Maldonado (Sanger Institute, UK).
-Group participants were Fernando Cruz Rodriguez (CNAG, ES), Karine Labadie (Genoscope, FR), Graeme Oatley (Sanger Institute, UK), Simona Buonanno (UniBari, IT), Lorenzo Ballini (UniFi, IT), Leonardo Girlanda (UniFi, IT) and Annunziata Deluisi (UniBari, IT).
+The introductory group consisted of researchers with no previous experience of the HiC technique, and the course videos contain introductory content.
+This group was led by Morten Skage (University of Oslo, NO) and Irene Fabiola Roman Maldonado (Sanger Institute, UK), assisted by Karine Labadie (Genoscope, FR).
+Group participants were Fernando Cruz Rodriguez (CNAG, ES), Graeme Oatley (Sanger Institute, UK), Simona Buonanno (UniBari, IT), Lorenzo Ballini (UniFi, IT), Leonardo Girlanda (UniFi, IT) and Annunziata De Luisi (UniBari, IT).

 Note

-Introduction and Safety Considerations Follow Irene and Mårten as they describe an overview of how the technique is scheduled, safety considerations, and some background on how the technique is implemented and developed in a production setting.
+Introduction and Safety Considerations - Follow Irene and Morten as they describe an overview of how the technique is scheduled, safety considerations, and some background on how the technique is implemented and developed in a production setting.

 Sample preparation